cdelgehier/oio-docs/doc/source/admin-guide/configuration_storagepolicies.rst

 Declare Storage Policies
 ========================

-Storage Policies are the way to describe different storage tiers in your storage platform.
+Storage policies are the way to define different storage tiers in your platform.

-Each storage policy must at least contain a Data Security policy, and can be used to target only certain pools.
+Each storage policy must at least contain a data security policy and can be used to target only certain pools.

-Storage policies are defined for the Conscience service, and are thus available at the Namespace level.
+Storage policies are defined for the Conscience service, and are thus available at the namespace level.

 .. note::